 Jesus “coming down from heaven” was not a new teaching.
 (Jn 3&5) It was however new to those who did not follow him.

 7. Just hours before the Bread of Life Discourse, Jesus performed two miracles.
 The multiplication of loaves and walking on water.
-These were supernatural events.
+How these two events happened are incomprehensible; supernatural events.

 9. Key point about John 6:63

 The true interpretation of the resurrection is that both the “flesh” and the “spirit” of Jesus conquered death.